ChristianNikodemus/myFilms-Angular-client/README.md

 ### View TypeDoc Documentation

-To open the TypeDoc documentation, simply navigate to docs folder at the first level of this project, then find the index.html file and open it within your internet browser.
+To open the TypeDoc documentation, simply navigate to the folder called "docs" at the first level of this project, then find the "index.html" file and open it within your internet browser.

 ### Run TypeDoc Documentation Server